isomerpages/nrf-psta/index.md

       alt: Image alt text
       image: /images/Infopic/infopic-guide-1b.png
   - infobar:
-      title: Who will be the groundbreaker in 2023?
+      title: Who will it be in 2023?
-      button: Nominations now open
+      button: Nominations for PSTA now open
       url: /sgforms/
 ---